bitcoin-sv/spv-store/docs/classes/Txo.md

 # Class: Txo

+Represents a transaction output (Txo).

 ## Constructors

 ### new Txo()

 > **new Txo**(`outpoint`, `satoshis`, `script`, `status`, `block`): [`Txo`](Txo.md)

+Creates an instance of Txo.

 #### Parameters

 • **outpoint**: [`Outpoint`](Outpoint.md)

+The outpoint of the transaction output.

 • **satoshis**: `bigint`

+The amount of satoshis in the transaction output.

 • **script**: `number`[]

+The script associated with the transaction output.

 • **status**: [`TxoStatus`](../enumerations/TxoStatus.md)

+The status of the transaction output.

 • **block**: [`Block`](Block.md) = `...`

+The block containing the transaction output.

 #### Returns